sysl-dev/Sysl-Pixel/readme.md

 Main.lua shows off examples of how to adjust the window size live, full screen, and how scaling will just work.

 ![image](https://i.imgur.com/6NSUM1V.png)

+# Hump Camera Patch
+in Camera:attach replace w, h line with this one<br>
+w,h = w or love.graphics.getWidth() / lovePixels.scale, h or love.graphics.getHeight() / lovePixels.scale  -- Update for lovePixels